 An interview between Jamison and Young Space Blog can be seen <<<Here>>>

-Calling upon the collective memory of our great divas, dikes, faggots, tranies, and queens, my work offers space in which to consider the potentialities of an abstract queer orientation.
-I interrogate cultural lexicons of community, and collect material residues of social geologies, fractured identities, and knowledge production.
+Calling upon the collective memory of our great divas, dikes, faggots, tranies, and queens, my work offers space in which to explore the potentialities of an abstract queer orientation.
+I interrogate cultural lexicons of community, and collect material residues of social geologies, fractured identities, and subversive forms of knowledge production.

 Remixing strategies of painting, sculpture, archiving, and collage, my work asks you to wade within a constantly shifting scale of visual and symbolic opacity.
 In my studio, I find comfort in contradictions and prioritizes the accumulation of fragments as one productive model for disrupting essentialist ideologies.
 In recent projects this approach has lead me towards the scuffed floors of empty nightclubs, tabooed childhood desires, the archives of public sex, and most recently, the ways in which queer identities can be located within in the non-queer and the non-human.